 The study also received support from the National Institute for Health Research (NIHR) comprehensive Biomedical Research Center award to Guy's & St Thomas' NHS Foundation Trust, in partnership with King's College, London.

 The project received support from a Biotechnology and Biological Sciences Research Council project grant.

 Scientists from the Lions Eye Institute, University of Western Australia, Center for Ophthalmology and Visual Science in Perth, Australia; the Center for Eye Research Australia, University of Melbourne, Royal Victorian Eye and Ear Hospital in Australia; the University of Salamanca, CIC-IBMCC (CSIC-USAL) in Salamanca, Spain; the Departments of Ophthalmology and Epidemiology, Erasmus Medical Center, in Rotterdam, the Netherlands; Genetics and Population Health, Queensland Institute of Medical Research, in Brisbane, Australia; the Department of Psychiatry, University of Hong Kong, China; and the MRC Center of Epidemiology for Child Health, Institute of Child Health, University College in London.

-*News Release by Duke University Medical Center: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Duke University Medical Center.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - When Are You Legally Blind : Disabled World (2019/10/05)

 - 2 - Microphthalmia, Anophthalmia and Coloboma : Disabled World (2015/03/26)